krvamsi96/SQL/sql-questions.md

 ```

 `WHERE` is a clause that indicates you want to filter the result set to include only rows where the following *condition* is true.

+joins <a name="joins"></br>

+(INNER) JOIN: Returns records that have matching values in both tables
+LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table
+RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table
+FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table